zyzek/LEAPs/content/leaps/leap-8.md

 Users who have staked SNX on L2 already have bootstrapped the network by providing crucial sUSD liquidity.
 By requiring that these stakers also interacted with the Lyra protocol and/or liquidity mining programs, we avoid rewarding idle L2 stakers.

+Distributing the post-ignition market LP rewards on launch day will increase the circulating supply significantly and should support accurate price discovery.

 ### Technical Specification